gofilipa/digital_annotation/notes/development_notes.md

 I should probably read up on passing multiple css classes into JS components, as well as some advanced CSS.

-## 8.11.19 highlightRange
+## 8.11.19 Adding Color Classes

 Now that I have a better sense of the code here, I can play around with highlightRange and passing arguments.

-As Joe mentioned, this line of code is the exploit where I can pass a second parameter, a CSS class, which is configured as default "annotator-hl" in the index.coffee file, but not actually passed in guest.coffee.
+As Joe mentioned, I could pass a CSS class, which is now passed as default "annotator-hl" in the index.coffee file, to guest.coffee.
 The default param takes us to **annotator.scss**, which is a file that configures the sidebar that pops out whenever there's a highlight as well as the highlight itself.
 The relevant section of the code is the following:

 		//HIGHLIGHTS///////////////////
 		.annotator-highlights-always-on {
 		.annotator-hl {
 			background-color: $highlight-color;
 			cursor: pointer;
-		}

-		.annotator-hl .annotator-hl {
-			background-color: $highlight-color-second;
-		}

-		.annotator-hl .annotator-hl .annotator-hl {
-			background-color: $highlight-color-third;
-		}
-		}

-		.annotator-hl.annotator-hl-focused {
-		background-color: $highlight-color-focus !important;

-		.annotator-hl {
-			background-color: transparent !important;
-		}
 		}

 Here, I could add more classes, one for each of the highlighter colors.